jsreport/jsreport/README.md

 **Open source platform for designing and rendering various reports.**

-It uses different approach than the most of the other commercial platforms.
-It's intention is not to provide an ultimate fancy UI with report designer like other does.
-Idea is that any fancy WYSIWYG editor will never be good enough to the developers. jsreport lets developers to define reports using  javascript templating engines (like jsrender or handlebars).
+jsreport lets developers to define reports using  javascript templating engines (like jsrender or handlebars) and print them into pdf using [phantomjs](http://phantomjs.org) or [fop](http://xmlgraphics.apache.org/fop/).
 For more informations about the platform please visit http://jsreport.net

 ## Development
 To be able to install and start jsreport on your development machine you need to do following.

 1. Install nodejs
-2. Install and start mongodb
+2. Clone this repository
-3. Clone this repository
+3. npm install
-4. npm install
+4. grunt standard-debug

 jsreport has two test suits:
-**grunt test** - start unit tests, only running mongodb is required **grunt test-all** - start all tests, needs to hava java and apache in the executable path
+**grunt test** - start unit tests, only running mongodb is required **grunt test-all** - start all tests, needs to have java and apache in the executable path

 ## Extensions and Contributions
 The easisest way how to contribute to jsreport open source community is to implement jsreport extension.